 • Mimic human behavior

-• Create fake voices and videos
+• Create fake voices and videos.

-• Bypass traditional security systems
+• Bypass traditional security systems.

 • Target individuals with precision

-Why AI is Changing Cybersecurity Forever
+2. Why AI is Changing Everything in Cybersecurity

-AI in Cybersecurity Defense
+AI in Cybersecurity Defence:

 Organizations now use AI for: